ThibauldBraet/Whos-your-data/README.md

 * From previous experiences with students doing projects of this sort on Swiss society, what should we look out for and what might be some particularly interesting avenues for analysis?
+* What visualization framework would you recommend for larger datasets like the one we are using?